The House of Marvellous Books

 On returning to London, Fiona worked as a publisher and freelance writer.
 Her short stories and poems have been published in a variety of outlets including Ambit, Fiction, Ink Sweat & Tears, OpenPen, Orbis, Phantom Drift, Prospect Magazine, The London Journal of Fiction, and The Royal Society of Literature Review.

 Her short story The Street of Baths won the V. S. Pritchett Memorial Prize in 2016.
 Other stories have been commended in the Manchester Fiction Prize and in the Bridport Prize.
 Her story The Marvellous Book, published by Phantom Drift, Portland, Oregon, in 2017, was Pushcart Prize nominated.
+She was a finalist in the Reeds in the Wind international literary competition, Sardinia, 2021, in honour of Grazia Deledda, with the short story Koffi and Mouchette.

 Find Me Falling